collocations.org

 Collocations for rain - noun

-The fine rain turned to mist in the early evening. | The forecast is for wind and patchy rain.
+The fine rain turned to mist in the early evening.

-Overnight rain had freshened up the garden.
+Overnight rain had freshened up the grass.

 monsoon, tropical